-- 143. Although Mr Neale suggested that the scheme had not been produced in response to the Local Plan, in fact local policy supports the redevelopment of Anglia Square, including tall buildings.
-The Northern City Centre Action Area Plan allocated the Site for comprehensive mixed-use redevelopment.
+- 143. Although Mr Neale suggested that the scheme had not been produced in response to the Local Plan65, in fact local policy supports the redevelopment of Anglia Square, including tall buildings.
+The Northern City Centre Action Area Plan allocated the Site for comprehensive mixed-use redevelopment66.
 That plan has expired.
 Nevertheless, JCS Policy 11 promotes comprehensive regeneration within the northern city centre.
-The key diagram for the city centre specifically identifies Anglia Square as an area of change with mixed-use development. - 144.
-Policy DM3(a) of the DM Plan promotes major development at the main gateways to the city, as shown on the proposals map.
+The key diagram for the city centre specifically identifies Anglia Square as an area of change with mixed-use development67. - 144.
+Policy DM3(a) of the DM Plan68 promotes major development at the main gateways to the city, as shown on the proposals map69.
 At the Inquiry it was common ground that the application site is a gateway site in the terms of the DM Plan.
 Whilst Mr Neale and Mr Forshaw expressed regret that the site is so identified, that is what the development plan says.
-It is clear from Policy DM3(a) and the explanatory text that gateways may be marked by landmark buildings.
+It is clear from Policy DM3(a) and the explanatory text70 that gateways may be marked by landmark buildings.
 These are defined as buildings that stand out from their surroundings.
 Mr Neale suggested during cross-examination that the DM Plan has a preference against tall buildings in this location.
 That is plainly not the case.
 Landmarks or tall buildings are explicitly contemplated so long as they are not "excessively tall or large". - 145.
-The NCCCA Appraisal, which is consistent with the DM Plan, contains management and enhancement principles for Anglia Square.
-Principle 1 is that
+The NCCCA Appraisal, which is consistent with the DM Plan, contains management and enhancement principles for Anglia Square71.
+Principle 1 is that the scale of existing buildings should be respected where the redevelopment meets existing development along Magdalen Street.
+However, that does not require the scale of buildings within the redevelopment to be the same as buildings along Magdalen Street.
+Principle 2 says that large scale buildings are appropriate near the Ring Road.
+The PGN (adopted in 2017) states that the rejuvenated Anglia Square should have a distinctive identity.
+It expressly contemplates tall buildings72.
+It is clear that the PGN does not envisage a redevelopment that would have the same form as the immediate surroundings.

-&lt;sup>66 Page 67 of CD2.12,
+66 Page 67 of CD2.12,

-&lt;sup>67 Pages 70 and 73 of CD2.2
+67 Pages 70 and 73 of CD2.2